junh1024/junh1024-Documents/Games/Dirt 1 Guide.md

 To repeat what I said in car setup, if you're in anything bigger than a sedan, you want to lower your ride height.

 ### 4WD
 1. Citroen C4 concept, X: It's short & grippy, but this car is fast, so you can recover from slow corners for a crossover.
-You'll want to buy this ccar for its performance & it's needed for a career event.
+You'll want to buy this car for its performance & it's needed for a career event.
-2. Misubishi Lancer Evo 9, Ralliart: This is a fun car to drive since the wheelbase is long, you can slide it around corners.
+2. Mitsubishi Lancer Evo 9, Ralliart: This is a fun car to drive since the wheelbase is long, you can slide it around corners.
 Except it has a tendancy to slow & spin out as well, which is not so good for your times.
-You can buy this car aorund tier 1-2. (this was my 2nd "favorite" car, but actually something I *do* want to drive)
+You can buy this car around tier 1-2. (this was my 2nd "favorite" car, but actually something I *do* want to drive)
 3. Fiat Punto, default: You get this car for free & you'll need it to complete many early events (so many that it was my 1st "favorite" car even though I'd rather be driving something else).
 It might understeer?
 I can't remember.